From outcast to indispensable - How disgraced Xhaka went full circle at Arsenal under Arteta | Goal.com

 When Granit Xhaka strode forward and slammed his shot through the legs of Tim Krul to give Arsenal their second goal against Norwich on Wednesday night, the thought of what had happened to him back in October must have flashed through his mind.

-It was an incident which saw him banished from the team by former boss Unai Emery, stripped of the captaincy and sent firmly in the direction of the exit door at the Emirates.
+It was an incident that saw him banished from the team by former boss Unai Emery, stripped of the captaincy and sent firmly in the direction of the exit door at the Emirates.

 A departure seemed inevitable, with Hertha Berlin immediately making it clear that they wanted to take him back to Germany as soon as the transfer window opened in January.